WhitakerLab/BrainsForPublication/docs/pysurfer_plot_parcellation_surface_values.md

 * The first optional argument is `-h` or `--help`
     * Run the command with this flag to see the help printed above

+* The `--annot_name` argument sets the template to be used
+    * The default value is `500.aparc` meaning that it will default to that template.
+By specifying for example --annot_name HCP the            script uses HCP parcellation (from Glasser et al., Nature, 2016).
+In this case the positional argument `roi_file` will containe 360 values, one on each line and each corresponding to the 360 regions in the HCP parcellation.
+Do not put the names in this files, nor the index numbers, but do make sure not to mix them up!
+Therefore, the positional argument (`roi_file`) should match the template specified via the `--annot_name` option.

 * The `--fsaverageid` argument sets the fsaverage id name.
     * The default value is `fsaverageSubP`